 Jasper National Park Paddle Sports

-Canoeing, kayaking, and stand-up paddleboarding are possible on many lakes around the town of Jasper, including Pyramid Lake (rentals available) as well as Edith and Annette Lakes.
+Jasper National Park paddle sports include canoeing, kayaking, and stand-up paddleboarding, all possible on many lakes around the town of Jasper, including Pyramid Lake (rentals available) as well as Edith and Annette Lakes.